bandang0/theia/README.md

 ## Documentation
 To learn on `theia`, you will find (after installation) in `doc/`:

-- `userguide.pdf` as a global guide to the operation of `theia` on the command line;
+- `userguide.pdf` as a global guide to the operation of `theia` on the command line and an introduction to the `theia` library;
 - `quickref.pdf` for an at-a-glance reference on the `.tia` format;
 - `apiguide.pdf` for a detailed guide to the `theia` library.